Joseignlave1/Joseignlave1/README.md

 <!--About Me-->
 <h3>About Me : <h3/>

-<h4>-Full Stack Developer, passionate about programming since childhood. </h4>
+<h4>-passionate about programming since childhood. </h4>
 <h4>-Currently studying Computer Engineering </h4>
 <h4>-Seeking professional experience in a project that motivates me and helps me grow every day, enhancing my skills in what I love most: coding.</h4>

-<h4 align = "center">Feel free to reach out for employment opportunities or to have a chat 😺.</h4>
+<h4>-Feel free to reach out for employment opportunities or to have a chat.😺</h4>

 <div align ="left">